INTEGRATED DESIGN 1 - 2022/3

 The learning and teaching strategy is designed to:

-Bring together different aspects of Civil Engineering, introduced to the students throughout the duration of Year 1, to be applied to realistic design projects.
+Bring together different aspects of Civil Engineering, introduced to the students throughout the duration of Semester 1, to be applied to realistic design projects.
 It runs in parallel with ENG1076 in which the students are taught the principles of structural analysis and design which they then apply to real case structures considered as part of the conceptual structural design.
 Furthermore, this module gives the opportunity to the students to utilise their knowledge acquired in ENG1074 in terms of sketching, CAD, sustainability principles and health and safety in design and construction.

 Parallel to the above, the concept of lattice spatial structures is being introduced to the students during the first week as an introduction to the DAD Project.
-Then each group develops their ideas both independently and in the lab meetings supervised by academics, where they have access to small scale physical models, as well the actual structural elements.
+Then each group develops their ideas both independently and in the lab meetings supervised by academics, where they have access to small scale physical models, as well as the actual structural elements.
 The groups present their design and submit the project documents to be given to another group.
 Later in a second group meeting, they practice the construction of a structure designed by another group and finalise the plan for the assembly/dismantling, taking place at the end of semester.
 The Project will conclude with an invited lecture by professionals in the field of design and construction of spatial structures, as well as providing feedback on the overall group performance.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.